mountain view with flower

 Learn to say no to extras.

-Take care of your health.
+Take care of your physical health.

 Get help.

-I am blest to have both sets of grandparents, my children’s aunts, a trustworthy neighbor, and a good husband that are all willing to sometimes take care of my children awhile so that I can get a break.
+I am blest to have both sets of grandparents, a trustworthy neighbor, and a good husband that are all willing to sometimes take care of my children awhile so that I can get a break.
 You might not have so many options, but I think if you search for them, you will find good people who would be able to help you occasionally.

 I love my children dearly, but sometimes the work of them can get to be a lot.
-If I can just leave them with someone else a little while, I find I can care for them much better again.
+If I can just leave them with someone else for a little while, I find I can care for them much better again.

 Take a break.